-Which part of the work experience did you enjoy most, or find of greatest benefit?
+Which part of the Work Placement did you enjoy most, or find of greatest benefit?

-Which part of the work experience did you dislike, or found difficult?
+Which part of the Work Placement did you dislike, or found difficult?

-Do you understand what Siemens do afte your work experience? er Yes No
+Do you understand what Siemens do afte your Work Placement? er Yes No

 Technical depth Too deep Too shallow

 Clarity of instruction Bad Good

 Time given to do tasks Not enough Too much

-Documentation given to you Bad Good Work environment Bad Good Overall experience Bad Good Would you consider a career at Siemens based on what you have seen?
-Yes No Did you use the opportunity to earn a Siemen's Digital Badge?
-Yes No Before your Work Experience would you have considered working at Siemens in the future?
-Yes No Following your work experience would you consider working at Siemens in the future?
-Yes No What has changed your mind?
+Documentation given to you Bad Good

+Work environment Bad Good

+Overall experience Bad Good

+Would you consider a career at Siemens based on what you have seen?
+Yes No

+Before your Work Placement would you have considered working at Siemens in the future?
+Yes No

+Following your Work Placement would you consider working at Siemens in the future?
+Yes No

+What has changed your mind?